mjsflames/c01w24-project-RxValidators/standups/Sprint 1 Stand Up Meetings.md

 - Going to modify it to take in and output to a 2D array instead of an Excel sheet

 Emily:
-- Generated unique prescriber codes
-- Created a function that generates a PDF (in the format the company wants)
-- The created PDF contains the unique prescriber code generated for each prescriber that is verified
+- I updated my PDF generator function.
+It adds the generated unique prescriber code in the PDF and as the PDF name

 Lance:
 - Completed the web scraping scripts for Saskatchewan and Manitoba.